jooapa/jammer/README.md

 #### Random info

-You can also stack multiple jammer playlists inside another jammer playlists.
+You can also stack multiple Jammer playlists inside another Jammer playlists.

 ---